Dalimil/Instagram-Bot/README.md

 Motivation
 ----------
-- How to get 'a lot of followers => lot of likes => top of trending charts' on Instagram
+- Larger number of followers => more likes => reaching top trending charts on Instagram
-- Could buy likes and followers - but these are fake and meaningless
+- Followers need to be real and engaged to produce likes and comments for you.
 - Observation: Interaction with other profiles leads to them viewing your profile, which leads to some new followers.

 Competition - What is out there